How to make Spanish Omelette - Tortilla Española

 7) Firmly hold the plate over the pan with your hand outspread, and with the other hand carefully turn the frying pan upside-down placing the omelette onto the plate.
 The omelette should be a beautiful golden brown colour.
 Then, gently slide the half-cooked omelette back into the pan to finish cooking the under-side, now keeping the heat low.
 Cook the omelette for several minutes.

-Other healthy options can include adding green leafy vegetables such a spinach or saltwort to the egg and potato stage of the process.
+Other healthy options can include adding green leafy vegetables such a spinach or 'saltwort' ( a green leafy vegetable, similar to spinach) to the egg and potato stage of the process.
 These options add extra flavours and different textures, to what is already a tasty dish in itself.

 This above is not exactly the Weight-watcher version of the recipe, But do not despair.
-Carlorie content can be reduced by substituing the soft-fried potato with microwaved or boiled potao instead.
+Calorie content can be reduced by substituting the soft-fried potato with microwaved or boiled potato instead.
 This DRASTICALLY reduces calories (and the guilt!) but also compromises taste, so choices have to be made!

 Also, to reduce the amount of potato, some cooks add pre-cooked spinach, courgette or tomato.
-Of course, once you master the basic technique, it is obviously up to you how you develop your own-style tortilla.
+Of course, once you master the basic technique, it is obviously up to you how you develop your own-style!